SwayKh/dotfiles/hypr/README.md

-Like using horriblename's LF fork with sixel support Using `chafa` for image preview compiling ctpv-git fir the preview script and setting various setting in lfrc to accomodate ctpv
+Like using horriblename's LF fork with sixel support Using `chafa` for image preview compiling ctpv-git fir the preview script and setting various setting in lfrc to accommodate ctpv

 BUT NOW, LF supports sixel graphic in-built, So I can use the CTPV preview script with base lf